 Spruce up your home

 When selling a property, it’s always beneficial to put yourself in a buyer’s shoes.
 Drive up to your home and walk around the house, making notes as you go.
-Tidy and clean your home before you have photographs taken, finish off DIY jobs and try to spruce up the property before your first viewing.
+Tidy and clean your home maybe even enlist the help of professional end of tenancy cleaning services before you have photographs taken, finish off DIY jobs and try to spruce up the property before your first viewing.
 Simple touches like painting the front door, mowing the grass, cleaning stains off the carpets and adding plants and flowers to enhance the appeal of living spaces can make all the difference.
 You may also wish to think about painting the walls neutral, light shades if you have a bold colour palette in the bedroom or living room, for example.
 Many buyers like to inherit a blank canvas on which they can make their mark.
 Light tones also make rooms look brighter and more spacious.

 Set a realistic price

 Most sellers will put their homes on at a price that reflects a valuation provided by an estate agent.
 This is usually a wise move, but it is beneficial to get a series of valuations and to adapt your strategy in line with the market.
 If demand for properties in your area is soaring, and houses are selling rapidly, you may be able to get more than the house is actually worth.
 If demand is low or similar properties have been on the market for a long time, it may be difficult to secure asking price offers.
 If you need or want to sell swiftly, it may be a good idea to price the house to sell and opt for a fee that reflects one of the lower valuations you receive.
 It’s essential to remember that a house is only worth what a buyer will pay, even if the valuations are high.